google-map-react/google-map-react/README.md

 [![npm version](https://badge.fury.io/js/google-map-react.svg)](http://badge.fury.io/js/google-map-react)
 [![Build Status](https://travis-ci.org/istarkov/google-map-react.svg?branch=master)](https://travis-ci.org/istarkov/google-map-react)

-# !!!
-I'm looking for conributer-leader for this project
-_For now in all of my projects I'm using mapbox library, IMO it's not good to support the project you are not using.
-Please contact me if you want to move this forward._

 `google-map-react` is a component written over a small set of the [Google Maps API](https://developers.google.com/maps/).
 It allows you to render any React component on the Google Map.
 It is fully isomorphic and can render on a server.
 Additionally, it can render map components in the browser even if the Google Maps API is not loaded.
 It uses an internal, tweakable hover algorithm - every object on the map can be hovered.

 It allows you to create interfaces like this [example](http://istarkov.github.io/google-map-react/map/main) *(You can scroll the table, zoom/move the map, hover/click on markers, and click on table rows)*